vlang/v/doc/docs.md

 or if functions or fields with the same name are defined in struct, then call or assign embedded struct like `button.Size.area()`.

-You can also initialize an embedded struct like this
+You can also initialize an embedded struct like :

 ```v
 mut button := Button{